Intruder resource pool

 Using resource pools is particularly useful if you are testing different applications that tolerate automated requests at different rates.
 They are also useful to prioritize different areas of your testing.
 For example, you might create one task performing a full crawl and audit of an application, and let this run in the background with a small number of concurrent requests; you might create another task for an Intruder attack, and let this run with a larger number of concurrent requests to give it priority.

-Note that you cannot create a new resource pool from an attack that is in progress or has finished.
+You cannot create a new resource pool from an attack that is in progress or has finished.
 If you have started an attack and want to create a new resource pool, go to the Dashboard and click on the cog settings icon to create the pool.